Selnoflast: Mechanism of action

-Clinical development
+Clinical studies

-Ulcerative colitis studies
+Ulcerative colitis

 Selnoflast was initially evaluated in clinical studies for ulcerative colitis, where it demonstrated safety and tolerability in human subjects.
 These early phase studies established the basic safety profile of the compound and provided confidence for its evaluation in neurological conditions.

-Parkinson's disease studies
+Parkinson's disease

 In April 2022, Roche initiated the first clinical trial of an NLRP3 inhibitor in Parkinson's disease with selnoflast.
 The Phase 1b study (ISRCTN85338453) is a multicenter, randomized, double-blind, placebo-controlled, parallel design clinical study investigating the safety, tolerability, pharmacokinetics, and pharmacodynamics of selnoflast in participants with recently diagnosed idiopathic Parkinson's disease.

 The study involves 48 participants recruited across the United States, United Kingdom, and the Netherlands.
 Participants receive either 200 mg of selnoflast twice daily or placebo (in a 2:1 ratio of active drug to placebo) for 28 days, followed by 24 days of follow-up assessments.

 The comprehensive assessment protocol includes multiple types of brain imaging: DaTscan (to measure dopamine activity), MRI (for structural assessment), and TSPO-PET scanning (to assess neuroinflammation levels).
 Clinical measures and biological samples, including blood and cerebrospinal fluid, are also collected throughout the study period.